Letters, lives, love 📨

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-Take care of your health, read your books and be patient, because life is woven more from troubles and sufferings, but one must avoid them, and when one cannot avoid them then one must fight, overcome them, and succeed, without being knocked over.
+Take care of your health, read your books and be patient - life is woven more from troubles and sufferings than from ease.
+When you can, avoid them.
+And when you can't, you must fight, overcome them, and keep going, without being knocked down.

 The backstory